Conducting Fieldwork in Indonesia – Part III

 - You can expect to ask around 5 main questions in a session.
 Probing and clarification will probably be necessary.

-- Be aware that participants may have procedural or content questions and/or are confused about certain concepts or “criticial-thinking” questions (e.g., “why” questions) depending on how the items are phrased.
+- Be aware that participants may have procedural or content questions and/or might be confused about certain concepts or critical-thinking questions (e.g., “why” questions) depending on how the items are phrased.

 - Be clear about the focus group procedures before you begin the discussion.